 All whistle-blowing complaints are independently investigated and appropriate actions taken.
-The AC reviews and ensures that independent investigations and any appropriate follow-up actions are carried out.
+The AC, which is responsible for oversight and monitoring of whistle-blowing, reviews and ensures that independent investigations and any appropriate follow-up actions are carried out.

 Internal Audit